-It is agent less (it gets everything from the HMC/SDMC/FLEX or IVM).
+It is agent less (it gets everything from the HMC/SDMC/FSM or IVM).

 It supports all kinds of logical partitions: AIX®, IBM i® (i5/OS®), Linux®, VIOS.